The Practice of Beginning & Becoming

 "I am a learner first.
 Everything else follows."

-I often think about an affirming pranayama training in 2021 where a teacher said, “Your breath will show you what your mind is trying to outrun.”
-That single line planted the seed of how I coach, parent, and advocate.
-It taught me that presence — not urgency — is where clarity lives.
+I often think about a training in 2021 where a teacher said, “Your breath will show you what your mind is trying to outrun.”
+That line planted the seed of how I coach and advocate today.
+It taught me that presence—not urgency—is where clarity lives.
+Learning is how I stay in integrity; it is how this work roots deeper as it stretches wider.

 Perseverance in the Messy Middle